VietDucNg/VietDucNg.github.io/_pages/about.md

 ---

 <br/>
-**GIS and Remote Sensing analyst** with 3+ years of experience working with 💻 geospatial analysis, cartography, remote sensing, forestry and WebGIS.
-Familiar with 🤖 programming, photogrammetry, 3D point cloud, machine learning, and visualization
+**GIS and Remote Sensing analyst** with 4+ years of experience working with 💻 geospatial analysis, remote sensing, and WebGIS.
+Skills on 🤖 Python, R, QGIS, Metashape, PostgreSQL, HTML, CSS, JavaScript, Git, Machine learning.

 🌟 In my daily life, I’m passionate about automating geospatial analysis workflows through the power of **Python** and **QGIS**.
 I bring geospatial data to life by applying advanced geospatial techniques and present my work through captivating maps and interactive **WebGIS** applications with **HTML**, **CSS**, and **Leaflet** (JavaScript).